jbarreau/Forest-test/Readme.md

 # Limitations / what to do for next releases
 - implement include/exclude models/apps in settings.py.
 To have a file that describe just that we want
-- make the introspect package work with multiple databases projects
+- make the introspect package work with multiple databases projects for the db field introspection
 - package a wheel file
-- implement test (or more tests)
+- implement more tests (never enough)
-- code coverage
-- code linting
+## and further
+- auto create serializers and viewsets for django-rest-framework
+- generate a diagram of the introspected models

 # Other
 ## Test Project explainations